hasan-rakibul/hasan-rakibul.github.io/content/pages/people.md

 In official and unofficial capacities, I have had the pleasure of supervising/mentoring several students in their honours, master's or similar research projects.
 The following list is not exhaustive and is in no particular order.

 &nbsp;
-### Curtin University (this list is no longer being updated in 2026, having several students)
+### Curtin University
+_Note: This list is no longer being updated in 2026, having many students_
 0. Derek Lee (2025 - 2026)
 0. Atiqah Adawiyah Atiqah Adawiyah Binte Mohamed Idris Alju (2025 - 2026)
 0. Arpan Sarkar (2025 - 2026)